VulcanJS/vulcan-docs/source/fragments.md

 #### Alternative Approach

-You can use standard Apollo fragments at any point in your Nova app (passing them as `fragment` instead of `fragmentName`), but be aware that you will lose the ability to extend and replace fragments.
+You can use standard Apollo fragments at any point in your Vulcan app (passing them as `fragment` instead of `fragmentName`), but be aware that you will lose the ability to extend and replace fragments.
 You will also need to  [manually specify](http://dev.apollodata.com/react/fragments.html#reusing-fragments) sub-fragments.